donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 * TorchScript is optimized using just-in-time (JIT) compilation based on inputs.
 When inputs are different (and they are in the case of question answering), JIT recompilation will slow down the pipeline performance eventually.
 To keep the performance stable, it's essential to run TorchScript inside the `torch.jit.optimized_execution(False)` context manager.

 * The pipeline for question answering expects a model to return an instance of the `QuestionAnsweringModelOutput` class, while TorchScript will return a tuple of logits.
 To make it compatible with the pipeline API, it should be wrapped in a function mimicking the forward call.
-The original model's forward function is then replaced with the new wrapper.{{< sidenote >}}This is a more general technique that could be used to wrap the NVIDIA [Apex](https://github.com/nvidia/apex) for example.{{< /sidenote >}}
+The original model's forward function is then replaced with the new wrapper{{< sidenote >}}This is a more general technique that could be used to wrap the NVIDIA [Apex](https://github.com/nvidia/apex) for example.{{< /sidenote >}}.

 * Using TorchScript along with `autocast` is crucial for inference optimization.
 In my experience, utilizing `autocast` during inference instead of tracing itself results in a slight improvement in performance.